AlexAsplund/PSGraylog/readme.md

 Also, the code is not cleaned up yet and so far it's just a PoC.

+But there's a lot of content already in the [docs!](docs/en-us/PSGraylog.md)

 ### Why not use Auto Rest?

 Wanted to learn how to generate functions with Powershell code for another future project.